 It hasn’t rained here in weeks but there was enough dew on the encroaching vegetation to thoroughly soak me from the waist down. 😦

 As almost all of the trail is through mature forest, and thus largely viewless, the visual highlights are the Twin Ponds and Summit Lake.
 The northern pond still had enough water to qualify as a pond, while the southern one had shrunk to barely a large puddle.
 As I followed up along Fourbit Creek it didn’t occur to me that a waterless creek meant a waterless Summit Lake.
 But so it was.
 I was there for the lake but it wasn’t there for me.
 My guess is that the lake’s bottom is so porous that without replenishment by either rain or snow melt it just drains away.

 It’s only a short distance from Summit Lake to the PCT but I decided to call the hike at the lake and head back.
 There isn’t much color left in the forest at this time of year because, per the way the climate used to be, all this should be blanketed with snow by now.
 So on the way back I amused myself by looking carefully for little spots of color or texture along the trail.

 Not one of the great hikes in this wilderness.
 But not a bad one either.
 Still not one I’d do over while there are so many others yet to be done.
-It was nonetheless a very pleasant way to spend a day in the woods while waiting for winter (which hopefully is more timely than Godot). 🙂RETURN TO FRONT PAGE
+It was nonetheless a very pleasant way to spend a day in the woods while waiting for winter (which hopefully is more timely than Godot). 🙂BACK TO HOME PAGE